fraigo/git-repository-check/README.md

 ### Quick push

 If some repository has commits to **push**, it will ask to the push origin.
-Leave empty (press enter) to continue without commit.
+Leave empty (press enter) to continue without push.
+Otherwise, put the current origin to push (Example: `master`, `my-branch-name`)

 ```
 **** project-quick-start : for push   **********
 Your branch is ahead of 'origin/master' by 1 commit.
 -------------------------------
-Push to origin [ (y)es , empty to cancel ] ? :
+Push to origin [ Empty to cancel ] ? :
 ```